xichen-fy/Fira/README.md

     </tr>
 </table>

 Spearman and Kendall correlation coefficients range from -1 to +1, +1 signifies a perfect positive correlation, and -1 signifies a perfect negative correlation.
 Generally, a p-value below 0.05 suggests that a significant correlation exists.
-As shown in the above table, both Spearman and Kendall correlation coefficients indicate a strong positive relationship at the matrix and column levels across all sizes of the LLaMA models, with all p-values falling 0.05.
+As shown in the above table, both Spearman and Kendall correlation coefficients indicate a strong positive relationship at the matrix and column levels across all sizes of the LLaMA models, with all p-values below 0.05.

-Thus, it is likely that the observed behavior is an inherent feature of LLM training, manifesting across a broad range of scenarios.
+Therefore, it is likely that the observed behavior is an inherent feature of LLM training, manifesting across a broad range of scenarios.
 This insight provides a robust experimental basis for our proposed norm-based scaling in Fira and helps explain its effectiveness.

 <!-- Code can be found in `./similarity`. -->
 ## Acknowledgement